dmaevsky/quarx/README.md

 Computed observables are lazy: if they don't have any observers they will unsubscribe from all their upstream dependencies.

+All the observables' and atoms' names are for debug purposes only: they do not affect the execution logic.

 ## Future development
 At least an `observable.map` would likely be shipped as part of Quarx.
 The goal is however to keep the core as tiny as possible.